 11. Dancing House

-The Dancing House is the first building built after the Velvet Revolution.
+The Dancing House is one of the more unique things I saw in Prague.
+It’s the first building built after the Velvet Revolution.
 The towers are inspired by the famous interwar dancing pair Ginger Rogers & Fred Astaire.

 The unique architecture of the building is worth a visit as it stands out amongst Baroque and Gothic buildings which Prague is known for.